Registration for the 2026 K12 Innovation Challenge is now closed.

 Finalists will present their ideas live at our in-person showcase in June 2026.

-Mentorship opportunities and cash prizes await.
+Internship opportunities and cash prizes await.
 Let’s build the future of education—together.

 How it Works